ylhyra/ylhyra_content/not_data/content/explanations/Verbs/Subjunctive/Subjunctive.md

 |Secondary sentence (connected with ''að'')
 |-
 |Ég '''get''' komið til Íslands.
-|Ég vona að ég '''geti''' komað til Íslands
+|Ég vona að ég '''geti''' komið til Íslands
 |Secondary sentence (connected with ''að'')
 |-
 |Ég '''kem'''.